i-like-robots/react-tags/README.md

 React Tag Autocomplete is a simple tagging component ready to drop in your React projects.
 Originally based on the [React Tags project](http://prakhar.me/react-tags/example) by Prakhar Srivastav this version removes the drag-and-drop re-ordering functionality, adds appropriate roles and ARIA states and introduces a resizing text input.
 [View demo](http://i-like-robots.github.io/react-tags/).

-**Please note, this version is in beta, you can check out the [latest stable version here](https://github.com/i-like-robots/react-tags)** 📢

 ![Screenshot of React Tag Autocomplete](https://cloud.githubusercontent.com/assets/271645/25478773/54aa2bbe-2b3a-11e7-95cf-d419f3c24418.png)

 ## Installation